How & when was Vancouver Island formed?

 About 100 million years ago, Wrangellia collided with the North American continent.
 Slow but tremendous forces caused some regions to fold and buckle into mountain ridges and others to crumble and erode.

-55 to 42 million years ago, two smaller pieces of crust called the Pacific Rim and Crescent terranes collided with and joined onto Vancouver Island.
+42 to 55 million years ago, two smaller pieces of crust called the Pacific Rim and Crescent terranes collided with and joined onto Vancouver Island.
 The Crescent terrane is composed of marine volcanic rock and forms the land of Sooke, Metchosin and Colwood.
-The region that Victoria is built upon is granite and gneiss (metamorphic rock) that is thought to have formed from magma deep within the layers of rock.
+The region that the rest of Greater Victoria is built upon is granite and gneiss (metamorphic rock) that is thought to have formed from magma deep within the layers of rock.
 It was exposed during the uplift and erosion associated with the collisions of the Pacific Rim and Crescent terranes.

 The Earth has been subjected to many glacial (cold) and interglacial (warm) periods, throughout its history.
 These are governed largely by changes in the Earth’s orbit called Milankovich cycles, but also depend on other complex climate processes.

-Between 29,000 and 15,000 years ago, the most recent glacial period or “ice age” developed; today it is referred to as the Fraser Glaciation.
+Between 15,000 and 29,000 years ago, the most recent glacial period or “ice age” developed; today it is referred to as the Fraser Glaciation.
 Ice accumulated on the mountain peaks of Vancouver Island and slowly grew into large glaciers.
 Eventually they joined with other glaciers and formed ice sheets that filled the major valleys.
-These ice sheets also joined others from the Coast mountains and filled Georgia and Hecate Straits, and Queen Charlotte Sound.
+These ice sheets also joined others from the Coast Mountains and filled Georgia and Hecate Straits, and Queen Charlotte Sound.

 The ice formed two lobes at the south end of Vancouver Island.
 One flowed south toward Seattle and terminated near Tacoma.
 The other flowed westward and northwestward through Juan de Fuca Strait and ended in a shelf some distance to the west of the Island.